Amerasian: Definitions

 Amerasian should not be interpreted as a fixed racial term relating to a specific category of multiracial groups (such as Mestizo, Mulatto, Eurasian or Afro-Asians).
 The racial strain of the American parent of one Amerasian may be different from that of another Amerasian; it may be White, Black, Hispanic or even Asians in general.
 (Note: The term "Asian" used according to contemporary American parlance and for U.S. government census purposes describes Asian people as a race.
 Furthermore, the term "Asian" in the United States is often synonymous with people of East Asian ancestry.
 Ethno-racial groups from other parts of Continental Asia or of Continental Asian origin are not considered "Asian" in American terms.)
 In the latter case, it is conceivable that the Amerasian could be fathered by a person who shares the same racial stock, but not necessarily the same nationality.

 In certain cases, the term could also apply to the progency of American females, who engaged in professions such as military nursing for East and Southeast Asian males.
 Mixed-race children, whatever the occupational background or prestige of their parents, have suffered social stigma.
 With genetic relation to U.S. soldiers, Amerasians have faced additional exclusion by perceived association to being military enemies of East and Southeast Asian countries.
-This stigma extended to the mothers of Amerasians, majority of whom were Asian, causing many of the Asian mothers to abandon their Amerasian children.
+This stigma extended to the mothers of Amerasians, the majority of whom were Asian, causing many of the Asian mothers to abandon their Amerasian children.
 The abandonment of both parents led to a large proportion of orphaned Amerasians.